-Taking stock of our results so far: the reinforcers...
+Taking stock of our results so far, we have seen that the reinforcers...

 - Originate within the DP as selected arguments of specific demonstratives, - Surface at the right edges of matrix CPs, fragments, preposed CPs, and topics, - Move to this position in a process that can escape syntactic islands and violate the RRC, - And compete in a manner that is sensitive to linear distance, not depth of embedding.